Caber-Systems/.github/profile/README.md

 You can also see video walkthrough of the demo at https://vimeo.com/923537694?share=copy

+##

 ## Status

 The core functionality of Caber CA/CO is complete.
 However, the repo remains closed as we are still working on configuration, integrations, and reporting functionality.

+Caber CA/CO is Copyright 2023, Caber Systems, Inc.
+Terms of use are available at https://www.caber.com/legal/terms-of-service

 ---
 [^1]: [The False Positive Problem in Cybersecurity, CSO Online](https://www.csoonline.com/article/3513898/the-false-positive-problem-in-cybersecurity.html)